romiluz13/next_mongo_clerk/memory-bank/techContext.md

 - `npm run dev` for local development

 ## Technical Constraints
+- No global CSS overrides unless absolutely necessary.
+- All new UI should be compatible with Tailwind and shadcn.
 - Only Mongoose for MongoDB (no native driver)
 - Only Clerk for authentication
 - No UI frameworks included by default (add your own as needed)